FarzanHajian/DirectMapper/README.md

     )
     .Build();

-// Now IntroductionDate in in vm has data var vm = tea.DirectMap<Product, ProductVM>();
+// Now the following command can fill IntroductionDate in the view model with the proper data var vm = tea.DirectMap<Product, ProductVM>();

 ```